khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 - Help make new design decisions easier by leveraging existing intent and purpose.
 - Support efforts like themes and modes by abstracting intent from underlying values.

-### Who uses design tokens

-- **Authors:** A design system author creates design tokens that make design decisions consistent and reusable.
-- **Consumers:** A design system consumer applies design tokens in design and code and makes decisions based on how the design token satisfies the use case.

 ## Categories

 Our design tokens are grouped into three categories — **constant**, **semantic**, and **contextual** — that each serve a different purpose.
 Categories organize design tokens, but they don't impact how tokens are named.
-Constant design tokens are the least specific, semantic design tokens are more specific, and contextual design tokens are the most specific.
-Constant design tokens are considered "private," that is, they are only for authors to reference in semantic and contextual design tokens that are "public."
-It's these latter two categories that are available for users to apply during design and development.
+The specificity of design tokens increases from constant to semantic to contextual, with contextual being the most specific.
+Constant design tokens are only used in the creation of design tokens whereas semantic and contextual design tokens are available for users to apply during design and development.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-specificity.svg" alt="Design token specificity" />